On Nov. 6, Troy voters will choose whether to recall Troy Mayor Janice Daniels or let her continue serving as mayor.

 Shall Janice Daniels be recalled from the office of Mayor?

 Daniels took office in November of 2011 and first came under fire in December for her anti-gay Facebook comment.
-She has remained the center of controversy after voting against the Troy Transit Center (a scaled-down version was later approved), telling the Troy High School Gay-Straight Alliance she would bring in an expert to tell them the homosexual lifestyle is "dangerous," comparing the dangers of homosexuality to the dangers of smoking cigarettes on a radio show, and writing a lengthy position paper some viewed as personally attacking city employees and council members.
+She has remained the center of controversy after voting against the Troy Transit Center (a scaled-down version was later approved), telling the Troy High School Gay-Straight Alliance she would bring in an expert to tell them comparing the dangers of homosexuality to the dangers of smoking cigarettes on a radio show, and writing a lengthy position paper some viewed as personally attacking city employees and council members.

 For a look at all the local, state and national races on the ballot in Troy this November, visit our Troy Election Guide 2012.